joshayoung/testing-principles-with-xamarin/unit-testing.md

 #### Scenario: Called Method Is Private, With No Public Side-Effects
 * GIVEN: That I have a method that calls a private method.
+* AND: The method has no public side-effects.
 * THEN: I do not test it.

 ```csharp